What is the Quantile Framework for Mathematics?

 Two measures.
 One scale.

-Much like a coin, the Quantile Framework has two sides: a measure for students and a measure for skills and concepts.
+The Quantile Framework measures two important aspects of learning - the learner and what is being learned.
+The Quantile Framework provides both a measure for students and a measure for skills and concepts.
 The student measure describes what the student is capable of understanding.
-The skill measure describes the difficulty, or demand, in learning that skill.
-If the two measures are about the same, the student is probably ready for instruction on all skills that have that measure.
+The skill or concept measure describes the difficulty, or demand, in learning that skill or concept.
+Both measures are represented as a number followed by the letter Q (i.e. 640Q) on the Quantile Scale.